 If you’re a determined person, you might insist on continuing with self-care despite having a bit of a love-hate relationship with it.
-I really feel that there is a place for going through the motions, and “faking it until you make it” with self-care.
-The only caution here is to be mindful of your self-talk as you practice self-care.
+Research evidence does suggest there is a place for going through the motions, and “faking it until you make it” with self-care, but the only caution here is to be mindful of your self-talk as you practice self-care.
 If you notice that while you’re doing things to care for yourself you’re also relating to yourself in a harsh, pushy or critical way, try to soften and be gentle with yourself.
 Remind yourself that you’re doing all that you can to take care of yourself.
 You’re trying, and that’s what matters.

 If you find yourself struggling against your inner critic as your practice self-care, you might like to read more about this tricky beast in another one of our posts here.